-- 1. The Association shall have the exclusive right to bulletin board space of at least nine square feet for the purpose of posting materials related to Association business, such as newsletters, Association programs, training, meeting notices and committee reports. - a.
+1. The Association shall have the exclusive right to bulletin board space of at least nine square feet for the purpose of posting materials related to Association business, such as newsletters, Association programs, training, meeting notices and committee reports.

+- a.
 The Association may, at its own expense, provide an additional bulletin board for its exclusive use subject to the provisions contained in this Section. - b.
-The bulletin board space shall be located in an area mutually determined by the administrator and the faculty representative. - 2.
-The Association shall be permitted use of employee worksite and electronic mailboxes. - 3.
+The bulletin board space shall be located in an area mutually determined by the administrator and the site Association representative. - 2.
 The Association shall be permitted to use the courier service for maintenance of this Contract, subject to the following: - a.
-The Association office shall be placed on a service route for daily pickup and delivery, subject to the rules and regulations of the courier office. - b.
-The Association shall not use the courier for distribution of materials derogatory to the Board. - c.
+The Association office shall be placed on a service route for pickup and delivery, subject to the rules and regulations of the courier office. - b.
+The Association shall not use the courier for distribution of materials/communications derogatory to the Board, publications advocating legislative positions, (other than mutually agreed upon positions), or campaign literature for candidates for public office.
+The Association may send out flyers on behalf of each candidate for the Association office. - c.
 An average of one bulk mailing per week may be sent.
 Bulk mailings may be spotchecked for compliance with the above sections.
 Mailings not in compliance may be returned to the Association. - d.
 The Association shall indemnify and save the Board harmless against and from any and all claims, demands, suits, or other forms of liability that may arise out of or by the Association's use of the courier.
 If the Board is notified officially of any such potential liability, the courier service shall be suspended until such time the matter may be resolved. - e.
 If the Association fails to comply with these provisions, the use of the courier may be suspended upon written notification.
-Any request for reinstatement of the courier shall be presented by the Association to the Board at a regularly scheduled meeting of the Board. - 4.
-The Superintendent and the Employee Relations Department shall receive a copy of all materials to be distributed district-wide.
-The administrator shall receive a copy of all materials to be distributed in the school.
+Any request for reinstatement of the courier shall be presented by the Association to the Board at a regularly scheduled meeting of the Board. - 3.
+The Association shall be permitted use of employee worksite and electronic mailboxes, where available, for communication with employees, but shall not use email for publications advocating legislative positions (other than mutually agreed upon positions), or campaign literature for candidates for public office.
+An email and it's attachment shall not exceed 10MB